merokudao/dApp-sdk/README.md

 3. **Payments:** A robust and secure payment module for handling cryptocurrency transactions, including support for multiple tokens and seamless integration with popular wallet providers.
-Supports Recussing, Seat Based or One Time payment.
+Supports Recurring, Seat Based or One Time payment.
 Integrated with the dApp Store Fee module.